HansanaSenadheera/HansanaSenadheera/README.md

 **`Undergraduate at NSBM & UOC`**

-I'm a second-year undergraduate at NSBM Green University, dedicated to pursuing a degree in Computer Networks.
+Hiiii! , I'm a second-year undergraduate at NSBM Green University, dedicated to pursuing a degree in Computer Networks.
 Simultaneously, I'm also a second-year student at the University of Colombo Faculty of Computing, working towards a degree in Information Technology.
 As an ethical individual, I am committed to giving my best in contributing to the creation of a better Earth.
 My passion lies in the realm of computer networks, and I am eager to leverage my skills for positive impact.
 Let's code for a sustainable future!